 —from Municipal Facts, Vol. 1 No. 1, March 1918

 While the trips could, indeed, be done in a few hours, stories in Municipal Facts encouraged travellers to wander and enjoy the “wilderness charm” of the foothills, as well as the scenic views, wildlife, and spiritual refreshment of a trip away from the city.

-Beginning and ending at the steps of the State Capitol, in the center foreground of the image above, a key scenic route encouraged travellers to venture west on Colfax Avenue to Golden, then up the twisting Lariat Trail to Lookout Mountain, across to Evergreen, down Bear Creek Canyon to Morrison, and past Red Rocks to Golden for the return via Colfax, a total of 65 miles.
+Beginning and ending at the steps of the State Capitol, in the upper right of the map above, a key scenic route encouraged travellers to venture west on Colfax Avenue to Golden, then up the twisting Lariat Trail to Lookout Mountain, across to Evergreen, down Bear Creek Canyon to Morrison, and past Red Rocks to Golden for the return via Colfax, a total of 65 miles.
 Rock Rest, at mile point 10.6 (52.6 returning), provided refreshments.
 After 1914, motorists had the option of returning via the newly completed Morrison Road (Colo Hwy 8).

 The foothills portion of this route closely parallels today’s Lariat Loop Scenic & Historic Byway.
 Both the Lariat Trail and the Bear Creek Canyon Scenic Mountain Drives have been designated to the National Register of Historic Places.
 This basic route was similar to Circle Trip “C.” Sample a Scenic Historic Tour.